Collection on Luther Youngdahl

 Newspaper clippings (1924 through 1992) as well as miscellaneous items, including Governor Youngdahl’s 1951 inaugural address, 1949 budget message, and a sketch of Youngdahl by Brenda Ueland.
 Biographical clippings on family members are also included.

 - Creation: 1924 - 1992

 - Youngdahl, Luther W. (Person)

-Youngdahl was elected Governor of Minnesota on the Republican ticket in 1946, and became known for his progressive approach to humane and moral policies, including welfare services, public health and housing, youth “conservation,” as well as his staunch antigambling and antiliquor stance.
+Youngdahl was elected Governor of Minnesota on the Republican ticket in 1946 and became known for his progressive approach to humane and moral policies, including welfare services, public health and housing, youth “conservation,” as well as his staunch antigambling and antiliquor stance.
 He was re-elected twice.
-However, he resigned toward the middle of his third term (1951) to accept a federal district judgeship under Harry S. Truman’s administration, some speculate to avoid his gubernatorial predecessor’s “Stassen for President” campaign.
-He is probably best known for his May 2, 1953 ruling in United States v.
+He resigned toward the middle of his third term (1951) to accept a federal district judgeship under Harry S. Truman’s administration.
+He is probably best known for his May 2, 1953, ruling in United States v.
 Lattimore, in which Youngdahl dismissed the indictment, in defiance of widespread anticommunist sentiment, of a professor accused of perjury for having denied being a communist sympathizer.
 He retired in 1966.

 0.42 Linear Feet (1 box)

 - Collection on Luther Youngdahl

 - Describing Archives: A Content Standard

 Part of the Hennepin County Library Special Collections Repository